NCSU-Libraries/auto-apod/README.md

 The application also utilizes the Google API urlshortener to create a direct link to the image's page on the official Astronomy Picture of the Day website.

 The version on GitHub uses the demo NASA API key for testing purposes only and does not include the Google API credentials.
-To run in a complete form include a config.json file with your NASA API key and your Google API key in the ./js folder. for example:
+To run in a complete form include a config.json file with your NASA API key and your Google API key in the ./js folder.
+For example:
 ```json
 {
   "keyNASA": "yourNASAAPIkey",